 Open aneurysm repair was the first treatment available for brain aneurysms and is performed by neurosurgeons with expertise in blood vessels (cerebrovascular surgeons).
 This procedure involves a craniotomy (temporary removal of a bone flap from the skull) and placement of a special clip over the neck of the aneurysm by a neurosurgeon using an operating microscope.
 The procedure is more invasive than endovascular treatment but is the best option for some aneurysm types and locations.
 If Dr Bhatia believes you would benefit from consultation with a cerebrovascular surgeon, he will refer you to a colleague with expertise in the procedure.

 When you consult with Dr Bhatia you can be sure he will recommend the best and safest treatment option for you and will ensure you are referred to the best person if open surgery is indicated.
 In addition, Dr Bhatia will follow-up with you in the long term.
-This way you can rest assured that when you come to Sydney Aneurysm, you will receive comprehensive care and you will not need to go back and forth from your GP once you have been referred to us.
+This way you can rest assured that when you come to Sydney AVM, you will receive comprehensive care and you will not need to go back and forth from your GP once you have been referred to us.

 Watching and waiting (conservative treatment) is the safest and best option for many patients with small brain aneurysms.
 Only 1 in 200 brain aneurysms rupture in any given year, so not all patients need treatment.
 All treatments carry a risk – so the risk of aneurysm rupture should be balanced against the risk of treatment.

-At Sydney Aneurysm, we use detailed risk assessment scores (PHASES and UIATS) to help calculate your specific risk of aneurysm rupture compared with the risk of treatment.
+At Sydney AVM, we use detailed risk assessment scores (PHASES and UIATS) to help calculate your specific risk of aneurysm rupture compared with the risk of treatment.
 In addition, we use vessel wall imaging MRI to help detect those aneurysms that may be more unstable.
 Those patients found to be at low risk of rupture have the option of a watch and wait approach, with annual MRI scans to ensure the aneurysm is stable.